The Amazing Spider-Man (film): Plot

-Peter reveals his identity to Gwen, and they kiss.
-After seeing success with the lab rats using lizard DNA, Connors' superior Ratha demands Connors begin human trials immediately.
-Connors refuses to rush the drug-testing procedure and put innocent people at risk.
-Ratha fires Connors and decides to test his serum at a Veterans Administration hospital.
-In an act of desperation, Connors tries the formula on himself.
-After passing out, he awakens to find his missing arm has regenerated.
-Discovering that Ratha is on his way to the hospital, Connors goes to intercept him.
-By the time he gets to the Williamsburg Bridge, he has become a violent humanoid reptile.
-Peter, now calling himself Spider-Man, saves the people on the bridge from Connors' attack.
-Following a battle in the sewer, the Lizard learns Spider-Man's real identity and attacks Peter at school.
-Police start a manhunt for both Spider-Man and the Lizard.
-They eventually corner Spider-Man, leading Captain Stacy to discover that Spider-Man is Peter and lets him go to stop the Lizard.
-The Lizard plans to make all humans reptilian by releasing a chemical cloud from Oscorp's tower, to eliminate the weaknesses he believes plague humanity.
+After seeing success with the lab rats using lizard DNA, Connors' superior Rajit Ratha demands that Connors begin human trials.
+However, Connors refuses to rush the drug-testing procedure and put innocent people at risk.
+Ratha fires him and decides to test his serum at a Veterans Administration hospital.
+Desperate, Connors tries the formula on himself, passes out, and awakens to find that his missing arm has regenerated.
+Connors turns into a humanoid reptilian monster while trying to intercept Ratha and attacks people on the Williamsburg Bridge.
+Peter saves the people from Connors' attack.
+Unable to piece together a narrative for the incident, the police issue a city-wide manhunt for both the Lizard and Spider-Man.